tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/query-blob-contents.md

 |**Scale**|Optional.
 The scale of the field.|

 ## Response
  The response includes an HTTP status code, a set of response headers, and the response body.
 The response body is in `Avro\Binary` format.
-Since the response conent length is unknown, the response is streamed with chunked encoding.
+Since the response content length is unknown, the response is streamed with chunked encoding.

 ### Status Code